Adslot/node-puzzle/06-memory/README.md

 # 06-memory

-The challenge is to craft an optimized algorithm so that country code entry counter would be memory efficient.
+The challenge is to craft an optimized algorithm so that country code entry counter would be memory efficient, edit `lib/index.coffee` file.
 You are not allowed to change content of neither test files nor data file `geo.txt`.
 The aim is to get unit tests passing.